senaite/senaite.jsonapi/docs/About.rst

 SENAITE JSON API
 ================

-The JSON API provides a RESTful JSON interface to SENAITE LIMS.
+The JSON API provides a RESTful JSON interface to SENAITE CORE.